nf-core/cutandrun/docs/output.md

 #### Sequence Quality

-FastqQC provides several reports that look at sequence quality from different views.
+FastQC provides several reports that look at sequence quality from different views.
 The mean quality scores plot shows the sequence quality along the length of the read.
-It is normal to see some drop off in quality towards the end of the read, especially with long-read sequencing (150 bp).
+It is normal to see some drop off in quality towards the end of the read, especially with long-read sequencing (150 b.p.).
 The plot should be green and with modern sequencing on good quality samples, should be > 30 throughout the majority of the read.
-There are many factors that affect the read quality but users can expect drops in average score as they move towards primary tissue or other tissue types that are difficult to extra good quality CUT&RUN data from.
+There are many factors that affect the read quality but users can expect drops in average score as they move towards primary tissue or other tissue types that are difficult to sequence.

 ![mqc_02_fastqc_per_base_sequence_quality](images/output/mqc_02_fastqc_per_base_sequence_quality.png)